Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

 The three models were trained on the "sequence" column of the dataset which contains one-dimensional (1D) sequences, built from twenty-four tokens (Letters), with twenty each representing an amino acid, and the last four representing a ```[mask]```  mask token, a ```[pad]``` padding token, a ```[CLS]``` classifier token, and a ```[SEP]``` separator token.

-A couple of data pre-processing is implemented before used in the model.
+A couple of data pre-processing is implemented before being used in the model.
 Firstly, each token is encoded to a unique number so it is able to be used in the model and inputted into the embedding layer.
 This is achieved through a simple dictionary map:
 ```py
 # Encoding tokens to a unique number
 def get_seq_column_map(x):